reslp/reproducibility-workshop/day-2/exercise-3-advanced-docker.rst

 Share your image with the world - Dockerhub
 -------------------------------------------

-Docker runs an online repository where users can deposit and host their
+Docker hosts an online repository where users can deposit and host their
-images: Dockerhub.
-An extensive documentation of what Dockerhub can do, far beyond what we can cover in today's introduction can be found in Docker's official Dockerhub documentation here.
+images: `Dockerhub <>`_.
+An extensive documentation of what Dockerhub can do, far beyond what we can cover in todays introduction can be found in Docker's official Dockerhub documentation `here <https://docs.docker.com/docker-hub/>`_.

 In order to use it you'll need to register.
-With the free registration you can deposite as many images as you want publicly, plus one private image that is only accessible to you.
-You can buy more space if you want that.
+With the free registration you can deposit as many images as you want publicly, plus one private image that is only accessible to you.
+You can buy more space for private images if you want that.

 Manual push
 ~~~~~~~~~~~

-I have made public repository to show you how to deposit custom images
+I have made a public repository to show you how to deposit custom images
 on Dockerhub - it's `here <https://hub.docker.com/r/chrishah/docker-training-push-demo>`_ .

 Let's deposit our image there.
 In order for Dockerhub to know where the